tidbcloud/tisqleditor/packages/extensions/sql-autocomplete/README.md

 # @tidbcloud/codemirror-extension-sql-autocomplete

-This extension implements the SQL keyword and database schema autocompletion based `@codemirror/autocomplete` for the CodeMirror6 editor, with a customized style.
+A codemirror extension implements the SQL keyword and database schema autocompletion based `@codemirror/autocomplete`, with a customized style.

 ## Try it